 No member of the City Council nor any other person in attendance at the meeting shall be required to participate in any invocation that is offered.
 No person in attendance will be directed to stand, bow, or in any way participate in the prayers; make public note of a person’s presence or absence, attention or inattention during the invocation; or indicate that decisions of the City Council will in any way be influenced by a person’s acquiescence in the prayer opportunity.
 The Mayor will provide time for persons who wish to leave the room during an invocation to do so, and equal time for them to return to the room before other business is addressed.

-The invocation shall be voluntarily delivered by a local clergy-member, religious leader, or community leader.
+The invocation shall be voluntarily delivered by a local clergy-member, religious leader, or community religious leader.
 To ensure such person (“Invocation Speaker”) is selected from among a wide pool possible speakers, on a rotating basis, the Invocation Speaker shall be selected according to the following procedure:

 The City shall post on its website an invitation to deliver the invocation which shall substantially read as follows:

-The City of Palm Coast makes it a policy to invite members of the local community to offer an invocation before the beginning of its regular business meetings.
+The City of Palm Coast makes it a policy to invite members of the local community to offer an invocation before the beginning of its regular business and workshop meetings.
 The City Council extends its invitation for a representative from your assembly to deliver the invocation at one of our regular business meetings, which are typically held on Tuesdays in the City Council Chambers, located at 160 Lake Ave., Palm Coast, FL 32164.

 It is the City’s policy that an invocation speaker is free to offer an invocation according to the dictates of their own conscience, but, in order to comply with applicable law, the public invocation opportunity may not be exploited to proselytize or advance any one, or to disparage any other faith or belief.
 Each speaker who requests to deliver an invocation at an upcoming meeting of the City Council shall be scheduled to deliver the invocation on a first-come, first-serve basis.